ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 :Description: Load user groups for either an id or remoteId or role.
 :Parameters:
     :roleId: lists user groups assigned to the given role
-    :remoteId: retieves the user group for the given Id
+    :id: retieves the user group for the given Id
     :remoteId: retieves the user group for the given remoteId
 :Headers:
     :Accept: